Cross-Disciplinary Postgraduate Modules

 30CAT - CORE FOR MA IN DIGITAL MEDIA AND CULTURE

-Computer networks, devices and infrastructure today undergird nearly all forms of societal, political and cultural life.
+Computer networks, devices, and infrastructures structure and facilitate much of our social, political and cultural life.

 Bunz, Mercedes.
 ‘As You Like It: Critique in the Era of Affirmative Discourse.’
 Unlike Us: Social Media Monopolies and Their Alternatives.
 Amsterdam: Institute of Network Cultures, 2013.
 137-145.